jthalstead/DrivenData---Penguins/README.md

 # DrivenData---Penguins
-Random Walk of the Penguins
+8th place solution for Random Walk of the Penguins competition